peterhinch/micropython-async/TUTORIAL.md

 the polling to the scheduler using the IORead mechanism.
 The latter is more efficient, especially for devices which need to be polled frequently or with a (fairly) repeatable polling interval.
-At the time of writing the latter approch is not yet supported in the firmware.
+At the time of writing the latter approch is only partially supported in the firmware: device drivers must be written in C.

 Note that where a very repeatable polling interval is required, it should be done using a timer callback.
 For "very" repeatable read microsecond level.